 Also consider that while permanent employees may understand the business processes and effectively maintain the existing applications/systems, contractors will have experience from a wide range of projects which can bring significant benefits to the project work being undertaken.
 While permanent employees may try to keep up to date with the latest technologies in their own time their is nothing like gaining this experience in real world projects.

-If you would like to discuss the contracted development services I provide then please contact me with details of your project.
+If you would like to discuss the contracted development services we provide then please contact us with details of your project.